A powerful new mapping tool for environmental justice

 May - June 2022

 Incorporate community and stakeholder feedback.

 Launch CO EnviroScreen.

-CO EnviroScreen will replace this interim tool when it is finalized.
+Colorado EnviroScreen will replace this interim tool when it is finalized.
 It will be a one-stop mapping tool that includes the Environmental Justice Act’s full definition of disproportionately impacted communities.
-CO EnviroScreen also will improve upon and replace the department's current environmental justice mapping tool, the Climate Equity Data Viewer.
+Colorado EnviroScreen also will improve upon the Climate Equity Data Viewer.